On the existence of shadow prices for optimal investment with random endowment: Introduction

-Apart from the stochastic control approach, the existence of shadow prices is also investigated in more general models by convex duality.
-This dates back to the work of Cvitani\'c and Karatzas \cite{CK96} in the It\^o framework with utility functions on $\mathbb{R}_+$.
-In \cite{CK96}, the authors showed that if the solution of a suitable dual problem could be attained by a so-called {\it consistent price system} (CPS) which is a (local) martingale, then the optimal solution could be characterized by solving a hedging problem in the ``shadow'' market associated with this CPS.
-This ``folklore'' has been clarified and sharpened very recently by Czichowsky et al.~in two aspects: first, it is observed in \cite{CS15duality} that the result of Cvitani\'c and Karatzas holds true even in the framework of general c\`adl\`ag stock-price processes $S$ with only natural regularity condition on utility functions; secondly, a sufficient (but not necessary) condition for ensuring the local martingale property of the optimal dual processes is provided in \cite{CSY15}, that is, $S$ is continuous and satisfies ``no unbounded profit with bounded risk" (NUPBR).
-Furthermore, the notion of shadow price is generalized to a sandwiched form in \cite{CS15duality}.
-This idea is afterward brought by Bayraktar and Yu \cite{BY15} to study a similar problem but with random endowment: they constructed shadow prices in the sandwiched sense, whenever the duality result holds and a sufficient condition on the dual optimizer is assumed.
+While considering a similar problem by the convex duality method, the authors of \cite{CK96} showed that if the solution of a suitable dual problem could be attained by a so-called {\it consistent price system} (CPS) which is a (local) martingale, then the optimal solution could be characterized by solving a hedging problem in the ``shadow'' market associated with this CPS.
+This ``folklore'' has been clarified and sharpened very recently by Czichowsky et al.~in two aspects: first, it is observed in \cite{CS15duality} that the result of Cvitani\'c and Karatzas holds true even in the framework of general c\`adl\`ag stock-price processes $S$ with only natural regularity conditions on utility functions; secondly, a sufficient (but not necessary) condition for ensuring the local martingale property of the optimal dual processes is found in \cite{CSY15}, that is, $S$ is continuous and satisfies ``no unbounded profit with bounded risk" $(NUPBR)$.
+Subsequently, this condition is replaced by a weaker condition of $(TWC)$ of ``two way crossing'' in \cite{CPSY16}.
+It is worth mentioning that the notion of shadow price is generalized to a sandwiched form in \cite{CS15duality}, which is adapted to the market driven by a stock-price process with c\`adl\`ag paths.
+This idea is afterward adopted by Bayraktar and Yu \cite{BY15} in order to study a similar problem but with random endowment: they constructed shadow prices in the sandwiched sense as \cite{CS15duality}, whenever the duality result holds and a sufficient condition on the dual optimizer is assumed.
 When the utility function is defined on the whole real line, Czichowsky and Schachermayer \cite{CS15portfolio} proved that the dual optimizer defines a shadow price as long as the primal optimizer is attainable.
 In particular, this can be ensured if $S$ is an exponential fractional Brownian motion.
 In addition, we refer to \cite{LY16} for the generalization of the results in \cite{CS15portfolio} with random endowment.